Table of Contents

 What are polyps?

 Polyps are abnormal growths of tissue.
 They are small and can be shaped like a raised bump or a stalk with a stem.
 Polyps latch onto the walls, or lining, of your organs.
-Your colon is the most common place to get a polyp.
-You can get polyps in other places, such as your:
+The colon is the most common place to get a polyp.
+You can get polyps in other places, too, though, including the:

 - cervix (women)